Simplifying the Network with Semantic Tagging

 As an example of how Semantics is used, let’s look at Google’s search engine.
-In the early 2000 timeframe, it used to do searching based on the actual text that the user put into the search bar.
-So if you put New York in to your search query, it would search “New” as a keyword and “York” as another keyword.
-This led to queries that did not meet the users needs or intent.
+In the early 2000 time frame, it used to do searching based on the actual text that the user put into the search bar.
+So if you put New York into your search query, it would search “New” as a keyword and “York” as another keyword.
+This led to queries that did not meet the users’ needs or intent.
 Semantic search understands the relationship of the words “New York” so today when you input New York, you’ll find topics relating to New York City.
 LiveAction applies a similar concept in Semantic Tagging to help network users tag items so they can better explain that item.
-Here’s a few examples of where Semantic Tagging applies in LiveNX.
+Here are a few examples of where Semantic Tagging applies in LiveNX.

 LiveNX’s Semantic Tagging is available for the following areas: